Symmetries for the gKPZ equation via multi-indices: Introduction

 \subsection{Acknowledgements}

 { C.B. and Y.B. gratefully acknowledge funding support from the European Research Council (ERC) through the ERC Starting Grant Low Regularity Dynamics via Decorated Trees (LoRDeT), grant agreement No.\ 101075208.
-Special thanks are due to V. Dotsenko for pointing out a mistake in an earlier version of the manuscript.
+The authors thank V. Dotsenko for identifying an error in a previous version and are grateful to the referee for insightful comments.
+The authors thank the anonymous referees for their remarks that improve significantly the paper.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them. }